beckn/mobility/api/l2-config/oas-3.1/ondemandride/README.md

 ```

 ### Use the Swagger CLI to compile the template into a final specification yaml
-Go to the ``` api/l2-config/oas-3.1/ondemandride/ ``` folder
+1. Go to the ``` api/l2-config/oas-3.1/ondemandride/ ``` folder
-Run the Swagger CLI command.
+2. Run the Swagger CLI command.
 Command format is:
 ```
 swagger-cli bundle <input-file-path> --outfile <output-file-path> --type yaml
 ```
-For example
+&nbsp;&nbsp;&nbsp;&nbsp;For example
 ```
 swagger-cli bundle template_mobility_ondemandride_1.1.0_openapi_3.1.yaml --outfile mobility_ondemandride_1.1.0_openapi_3.1.yaml --type yaml
 ```
-If the command runs successfully, you should see an output like this,
+3. If the command runs successfully, you should see an output like this.
 ```
 Created mobility_ondemandride_1.1.0_openapi_3.1.yaml from template_mobility_ondemandride_1.1.0_openapi_3.1.yaml
 ```
+&nbsp;&nbsp;&nbsp;&nbsp;The output file will have the final layer 2 configuration.